• Skip to primary navigation

 To make a complete meal, I paired the Lepinja with Ćevapi, chopped onions, Ajvar, and kajmak.
 For those in the Los Angeles area, I was able to find ćevapi, Ajvar, and Kajmak at Jon’s Fresh Marketplace in Torrance.

 Ćevapi/ćevapčići are Balkan elongated meatballs/skinless sausages.
 The exact mixture of meat and ingredients vary base on region.
-I actually used store-bought ćevapi, but Chasing the Donkey has a recipe I can’t wait to try someday.
+I used store-bought ćevapi in the photos, but have recently learned how to make Ćevapi (Balkan Grilled Meat) at home.

 Ajvar is a spread made from roasted and mashed red peppers and eggplant.
 It can be mild or more spicy.
 Use a favorite store-bought Ajvar or even a homemade Ajvar (Balkan Roasted Red Pepper Spread).